 Webex provides a real-time, collaborative web environment for meetings and learning & teaching events.
 Webex is available for all staff and students using standard University IDs and passwords.

-- A tour of the main features is available in this video.
+- A tour of the main features is available in this video (please also view the recent updates to Webex).

 - Follow the steps when accessing Webex for the first time guide to verify your email address.